 Scope of Training

 The course includes the development and implementation of a philosophy; manufacture and construction processes; constituent materials and their characteristics; weathering and decay processes related to detailed design and environment; corrosion of reinforcement.

 Surveying, recording and assessment of condition; suitability of proprietary repair systems; applying traditional repair approaches; assessing cracks, corroding reinforcement and surface spoiling; patch repairs; casting techniques; matching surface finishes; cleaning and other surface treatments; maintenance programmes; the importance of patina.

 It will also include films and discussions about Park Hill Flats, Sheffield and the extraordinary concrete creation in Mexico, Las Pozas, created by the former owner of West Dean, Edward James, which is a current conservation challenge.

 For further information about the course, please contact the Course Organiser: +44 (0)1243 818219 or email@example.com

 The Professional Development Diploma in Historic Building Conservation and Repair (PDD Building Cons) can be achieved through the successful completion of 10 BCMs and the submission of a final 3,000-word portfolio.
 For more information about the Diploma please contact the Course Organiser, as above.

 BCM Course Leader

-Catherine is Director of the Twentieth Century Society, author of Concrete Architecture and contributor to the English Heritage Practical Building Conservation Manual on Concrete.
-She has been an English Heritage Historic Buildings Inspector and a Caseworker for the Victorian Society.
+Catherine Croft is Director of the Twentieth Century Society, Editor of C20 Magazine, Co-editor of 'Concrete: Case Studies in Conservation Practice' (published 2019), author of 'Concrete Architecture' and contributor to the English Heritage 'Practical Building Conservation Manual on Concrete'.
+She has been an English Heritage Historic Buildings Inspector and a caseworker for the Victorian Society.